victorluccassvl/victorluccassvl.github.io/_posts/2023-05-03-tween-tool.markdown

 * The Tween object will update together with an Monobehaviour object that is set as its owner, running this update in a Unity Coroutine.

 > Long story short, a Monobehaviour declares a tween object, this tween object receives an owner (usually this owner is the declaring MB itself, but thats not a rule!) and when this tween is set to run, it runs inside a Coroutine from the "owner", hence the name.
+Do note that if you wanted each tool to be a Monobehaviour instead of a simple C# class, you can just wrap it inside one.

 * The Tween object runs for a specified duration, and allows for a delayed start.